jdc-cunningham/time-till-freedom/DEVLOG.md

 12:14 PM

 It's funny I'm partially def right now can barely hear out of my left ear, also my left stereo is weaker

+12:29 PM

+Man I feel like shiiiiii I just wish I could have kept sleeping but normally I wake up at like 2PM on the weekends

 ### 12/04/2025